-Table 3 presents the mean response to these four questions by donor status and party.
-Notably, the first row of the table suggests substantial majorities believe a president should consider a nominee's issue positions, regardless of donor status or party.
+6Because of the large number of comparisons and the smaller magnitudes of difference, the p-values for the respective differences in the table are given in the supplemental materials (see Table SA-9). consider a nominee's issue positions, regardless of donor status or party.
 For Democrats, 70% of donors and 68% of the general population agree; for Republicans, 74% of donors and 77% of the general population express support.
-Thus, there is broad agreement across donors and the public in each party that is proper for the the president to weigh a potential justice's issue positions when making appointments.
+Thus, there is broad agreement across donors and the public in each party that it is proper for the president to weigh a potential justice's issue positions when making appointments.7

 On the question of nominee demographics, however, the story is quite different.
 First, there is a 15-percentage point divide between Democratic donors and the Democratic mass public, with 35% of donors supporting the position that the president should consider nominee demographics, compared to only 20% of the Democratic public.
 This sizable gap is consistent with Scherer's (2005) research showing the emphasis that liberal interest groups place on judicial diversity; the survey results indicate that the Democratic donor class also places a much greater emphasis on descriptive representation compared to the Democratic public.
 Additionally, and perhaps unsurprisingly, there is a striking partian asymmetry in views on whether the president should consider nominee demographics: among both samples of Republicans, only 13% of either donors or general population respondents agree with the position.
-The partisan differential fits with prior research showing that Democratic platforms-but not Republican platforms-have emphasized the importance of judicial diversity in appointments (Cameron and Kastellec 2023, ch.
-2.).
-Similarly, Badas and Stauffer (2023) find that Democrats in the mass public are more likely to reward the president (in terms of presidential approval) when he emphasizes racial and gender diversity in judicial appointments, compared to general population Republicans.
+It is notable that there is no difference here based on donor status, compared to the large difference we see among Democrats.
+The partian differential fits with prior research showing that Democratic platforms-but not Republican platforms-have emphasized the